thephpleague/uri-src/docs/interfaces/7.0/idn.md

 - `Converter::toAsciiOrFail` instead of `Converter::toAscii`;
 - `Converter::toUnicodeOrFail` instead of `Converter::toUnicode`;

-Both methods will directly return the converted domain string or throw a `League\Uri\Idna\ConversionFailed` exception on error.
-You can still access the result by calling the `ConversionFailed::getResult` method.
-The exception message will contain a concatenation of all the error descriptions available for the submitted host.
+Both methods will directly return the converted domain string or throw a `League\Uri\Exceptions\ConversionFailed` exception on error.
+You can still access:

+- the result by calling the `ConversionFailed::getResult` method.
+- the original submitted host string using the `ConversionFailed::getHost` method.

+The exception message will contain a concatenation of all the error descriptions available for the conversion.

 ```php
 <?php